rstudio/shiny-server/README.md

 # successfully run the applications (i.e. read-only access to the
 # Shiny app dirs).
 run_as shiny;

+# The directory where application log files should be written to.
+# This directory must exist--it will NOT be automatically created.
+log_dir /var/log/shiny-server/apps/;

 server {
   listen 80;